 The Centennial Seawalk has been used by the public for close to 50 years.
 The District of West Vancouver is defending the lawsuit and has also filed an application with the Canadian Transportation Agency (CTA) to address the situation.
 The CTA is a federal tribunal which has jurisdiction to resolve a large number of issues relating to public transportation, including the power to grant rights to use a railway right-of-way in appropriate circumstances.

-The CTA has recently decided to hold an oral hearing with respect to the District of West Vancouver’s application regarding the Centennial Seawalk.
-The oral hearing will be held in Vancouver on October 25 & 26, 2017.
+The CTA held an oral hearing with respect to the District of West Vancouver’s application regarding the Centennial Seawalk in Vancouver on October 25 & 26, 2017.

 On September 11, 2017, the CTA posted a Notice of Oral Hearing.